 Stuffing / Dressing Cooking Tips and Hints

-Here are some cooking tips and hints for making stuffings and dressings:
+Here are some cooking tips and hints for making stuffings and dressings the best they can be:

-• For stuffings using bread, do not use fresh bread.
-Cut bread into cubes and dry in the oven at a low temperature (275 degrees F.) until dry, about 15 minutes.
-The same advice goes for making your own stuffing.
+- For stuffings using bread, do not use fresh bread.
+Cut bread into cubes and dry in the oven at a low temperature (275 F) until dry, about 15 minutes.

-• If you are using old bread without drying it out, reduce the liquid in the stuffing recipe or you'll end up with mush.
+- If you are using bread without drying it out, reduce the liquid in the stuffing recipe or you'll end up with mush.

-• Never use raw pork in a stuffing recipe.
-Be sure to saute pork first until no pink remains, cool slightly, and then add to your mix.
+- Never use raw pork in a stuffing recipe.
+Be sure to sauté pork or pork sausage first until no pink remains, cool slightly, and then add to your mix.

-• Excess stuffing can be placed in a greased baking dish and put into the oven about an hour before the rest of the meal is done.
-In fact, many prefer stuffing cooked separately from poultry.
+- Excess stuffing can be placed in a greased baking dish and put into the oven about 1 hour before the rest of the meal is done.
+In fact, many prefer stuffing cooked outside of the bird.

 Stuffing Calculation Chart